Updated May 2022

 If that’s not enough, there are Greenlaning days, Bike Safe courses, Minimoto experiences, track days, and even Santa’s Toy Runs.

-And that’s not to mention the two uncapped rides to a secret destination that run during the year; the highest attended of which was 170!
+And that’s not to mention the two uncapped rides to a secret destination that run during the year.

 What I admire about LMRC is the club’s founder, Paul (aka The Guv’nor) started this thing because he thought he could do it better than what was available.